-• First have attended all Co-op Education workshop/activities scheduled in the semester prior to a Work Term;

-• Be registered as a full-time (that is, a minimum of nine credits) student in a program nationally approved for the Co-op Education program at Douglas College.
-If you do not see your program of study in the previous list please contact the Coordinator of Co-operative Education, Lianne Johnston to confirm your eligibility.

-• Have completed at least 18 program-related credits at Douglas College prior to their first co-op seeking semester;

-• Have attained a minimum grade point average of 2.33 in course work at Douglas College.
+- Have attended all Co-op Education workshops/activities scheduled in the semester prior to a Work Term. - Be registered as a full-time (that is, a minimum of nine credits) student in a program nationally approved for the Co-op Education program at Douglas College.
+If you do not see your program of study in the previous list, please contact the Co-op Team to confirm your eligibility. - Have completed at least 18 program-related credits at Douglas College prior to their first Co-op Seeking semester. - Have attained a minimum grade point average of 2.33 in course work at Douglas College.